Length3,5 km

 If you continue along the wide gravel road, you will arrive at the Saltkaret Observation Tower.
 The observation tower is approximately 500 metres from the junction.
 There is a wind-up soundbox along the trail that allows you to listen to the sounds of nature and a brief presentation of the impact of post-glacial rebound on the landscape.

+The lower platform of the observation tower is accessible.
+A 44-metre-long ramp with railings leads to the lower platform of the tower.
 From the tower, you can continue further to the Märaryggbro trail bridge, from where you can admire the view and fish swimming to spawning grounds in the spring.

 The trail returns to the parking area along the same route.